 With a case such as this - it is common that everyone wants to focus on the tumor itself, and not the feline as a whole.
 But in reality - although topical and direct applications of essential oils can (and sometimes should) be made to the tumor - treating the cat with a full body approach is almost more important than treating the tumors directly.
-KittyBoost should certainly be used, (not directly applied to the tumors though), along with a rotation of certain "Body System Boosts" such as LiverBoost.
+KittyBoost should certainly be used, (and can be applied in small amounts directly to the tumors after the "body application" as well), along with a rotation of certain "Body System Boosts" such as LiverBoost.
 Tumor situations can benefit from additional support of the Hepatic System (Liver) - and we will often suggest Standard Process Feline Whole Body Support, Immune Support, and Hepatic Support along with Tuna Omegas for any cases of tumors or cancer.
 Water-based Diffusion should almost always be included for overall health and other benefits - and selecting any blend for diffusion you like is okay.
 However, I often lean more towards the use of Sunshine in a Bottle or Open-Air when I am pressed for a suggestion.
 No matter what you select, all essential oils will lend their benefits - emotional and physical - to the situation.

 This became a disturbing recommendation that many essential oil "sellers" sang the praises of.
 The result has been that too many animals were subjected to painful, dangerous, and un-managed medical experiments.
 Please read THIS updated Past Newsletter on the subject of injecting essential oils into tumors.